-The Directors, including the Chairman of the Board and each Board Committees are present to address shareholders' questions at the annual general meeting.
+The Directors, including the Chairman of each Board and Board Committees are present to address shareholders' questions at the annual general meeting.
 The external auditor is also present to assist the Directors to address shareholders' queries, if necessary.

-The Company Secretary prepares minutes of the general meetings, which incorporate substantial comments or queries from shareholders and responses from the Board and the management.
+The Company Secretary prepares minutes of the general meetings, which incorporate substantial comments or queries from shareholders and responses from the Board and the Management.
 These minutes would be made available to shareholders upon request.